“What happens in the Arctic, does NOT stay in the Arctic.”

 If we lose the Arctic, we will also lose the jet stream (video) as we know it, the troposphere will expand (video) causing droughts and fires on many continents, food production will be threatened, and we will be well on the way to a Hothouse Earth state in a 4-7°C world of monster storms and mass extinctions.
 Eminent and world renowned researcher, James Lovelock, has been saying for over a decade that 6 billion people could perish by the end of the century.
 Additionally, a study by Scripps Institution of Oceanography finds a 5% chance that rapid global warming will be “catastrophic” or worse for the human race and indicates a sixth mass extinction underway.
 Scientists estimate that 150-200 species of plant, insect, bird and mammal are already becoming extinct every 24 hours.

-#Arctic sea ice volume was 47% below the 1979-2018 average in this data set for July 2019 (record low).
+#Arctic sea ice volume was 47% below the 1979-2018 average in this data set for July 2019 (record low) and it is on track to set more record lows in 2020.
 The following animation shows changes in both sea ice volume (bar) and sea ice thickness (map) in July(s).

 Data shows that the rate of #Arctic sea ice decline has slowed compared to 2012, which still holds the record for the lowest annual extent measurement.
 But this points to a deeper mystery for researchers.
 There are many charts and graphs available from Zach Labe at the Department of Earth System Science, The University of California, Irvine.
 Scientists’ Warning encourages everyone to use these and many more publicly available diagnostic tools to do their own research on the cryosphere.

-Sudden and Sharp Fall in Arctic Sea Ice Reported March 25, 2020
+Sudden and Sharp Fall in Arctic Sea Ice Reported in Early 2020

 According to NSIDC, “Arctic sea ice extent—the area where ice concentration is at least 15 percent—reached its apparent annual maximum on March 5, 2020.
 On March 24, the National Snow and Ice Data Center (NSIDC) reported that the 2019–2020 growth season had an unexceptional finish: 5.81 million square miles (15.05 million square kilometers).
 It was the 11th-lowest maximum in the 42-year satellite record.”